jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 My research agenda lies at the intersection of political science, public policy, and data science.
 I research how marginalized individuals build power, resist social inequality, and access public benefits.
 I do this by using computational, experimental, survey, and archival research methods.
 Additionally, I study the variation of anti-immigrant politics and its resistance across different places, refine measurements of identity and marginalization, and identify the political patterns of online harms.
-I'm also broadly interested in using data for effective civic engagement and policy implementation.
-My regional focus is the United States, Canada, and East Asia.
+My passion is to use the best social science, data, and methods to make civic engagement and policy design and implementation more effective and equitable.
+My regional focus is on the United States, Canada, and East Asia.

 ## Research pipeline